 Another problem for many with creating your own meaning is the implied subjectivity of value.
 How do we understand that what some people find meaningful others think deplorable?
 Barnes responds that she welcomes the fact that we possess the freedom to create our own values and live uniquely, it is part of growing up.

 A final difficulty manifests itself when we contemplate the future.
 What difference will it make in the end whether I live one kind of life rather than another?
-What is the point of it all if there is no destination, no teleology?
+What is the point of anything if there is no destination, no teleology?
 Barnes counters: “If there is an absolute negative quality in the absence of what will not be, then there is a corresponding positive value in what will have been.”[v]
 In other words if nothingness is bad, it is so only because some existing things were good, and “The addition of positive moments does not add up to zero even if the time arrives when nothing more is added to the series.”[vi]

 Barnes rejects the view that human life is worthless and meaningless just because it is not connected to a non-human transcendent authority.
 We are right to rebel against the fact that our lives must end, but we continue to exist after death in a sense because: